VeronicaCPerez/simple_coding_guide_stata/README.md

 # Coding guide

 While writting your code please keep in mind to keep an organized structure.
-I'm going to give a list of Do's and Don'ts of a do-file based on Emmanuel Milet's ["The Do’s and Don’ts of a Do-file"](https://www.parisschoolofeconomics.eu/docs/yin-remi/do-file.pdf)
+I'm going to give a list of Do's and Don'ts of a do-file based on Emmanuel Milet's ["The Do’s and Don’ts of a Do-file"](https://www.parisschoolofeconomics.eu/docs/yin-remi/do-file.pdf).
+This is open for everyone's use.

 ## **DO's and Don'ts**